esitarz/docs-1/content/platform-guides/getting-started/quick-start-guide.md

 eCommerce solutions.

 This guide is meant to get you started with OrderCloud.io as quickly as possible.
-In order to accomplish this, weâve stripped away some of the detail, so keep an eye out for links to relevant guides that provide much more in-depth explanations.
+In order to accomplish this, we've stripped away some of the detail, so keep an eye out for links to relevant guides that provide much more in-depth explanations.